Solensia is a once-monthly, injectable monoclonal antibody therapy for the control of feline osteoarthritis (OA) pain

 5. Enomoto M, Mantyh PW, Murrell J, Innes JF, Lascelles BDX.
 Anti-nerve growth factor monoclonal antibodies for the control of pain in dogs and cats.
 Vet Rec.
 2019;184(1):23.

-7. Monteiro BP, Steagall PV.
-Chronic pain in cats: Recent advances in clinical assessment.
-Journal of Feline Medicine and Surgery.
-2019;21(7):601-614. doi:10.1177/1098612X19856179.
+6. Monteiro BP, Steagall PV.
+Chronic pain in cats: recent advances in clinical assessment.

 IMPORTANT SAFETY INFORMATION: